trbabb/geomc/doc/style_guide.md

 Loops
 ------

-Loop variables should be type `index_t`, which will be 64-bit on 64-bit platforms, allowing for traversal of large arrays:
+Loop counters should be type `index_t`, which will be 64-bit on 64-bit platforms, allowing for traversal of large arrays:

     for (index_t i = 0; i < n; i++) {
         v[i] += k[i];